 Buffalo step, shim-sham, Tack Annie and waltz clog—it could only be tap!
 Let your feet fly through the year with classes for first graders through adults.
-Classes are held for 1st grade through 12th grade.
+Classes are held for 1st grade through 12th grade, and then adult classes.

 Swing dance is a lively style of social dancing in which a dancer often lifts, spins and flips his or her partner.
 Considered both hip and cool, swing dancing is a favorite among social dancers of all ages.
 Come and join us for one of our 6-week sessions next fall.

 Class will start with a general warm up of the body followed by more specific work on rib cage, snake arms and hands, hips, shimmies, belly undulations, travelling steps, veil work, and a combination.
 Classes will focus on Egyptian style belly dancing but may also later include different styles such as Tunisian and Moroccan belly dance.
 Once the students get comfortable with the moves further down the road other props may be introduced such as finger cymbals.